tropicalhobo/Sample-Generator/README.md

 # Sample-Generator
 Implementation of sampling schemes for ground-truth points from land classification maps.
+Final project for my GmE 205 class.

 OBJECTIVE: To derive thematic map ground-truth point samples from land cover maps using random & random stratified sampling